 Get ready to add a new item to your bucket list this winter: for the first time ever, you can ice skate in front of Parliament Hill in Canada’s Capital!
 From Dec.
 7, 2017 to Feb.
-25, 2018, the Canada 150 Rink in front of Centre Block will be bustling with free skating, special guests, as well as a variety of exciting events.
+25, 2018 (end date now extended to Wednesday, February 28), the Canada 150 Rink in front of Centre Block will be bustling with free skating, special guests, as well as a variety of exciting events.
 It’s the chance of a lifetime to enjoy Canada’s favourite winter activity in front of the most Canadian of backdrops!

 Free skating and viewing